zkorum/.github/profile/README.md

 - reliable and trustless e-voting and polling system
 - each human has unique characteristic represented by the verifiable credentials they hold.
 They can create an account for each designated social groups, and it is technically impossible to link the accounts together.
 Ex: there could be a discussion group for parents in France, and another for Indians immigrants in France.
 One human could have a "parent in France" account and an "Indian with legal residency in France" account.
 This way, the human can speak as a parent in the restricted group of parents with legal residence in France without revealing he is an Indian immigrant, and vice-versa.

-What about transparency?
-Privency.org already minimizes trust, for example by using content-addressing.
-Data isn't siloed in Privency.org server - it's free to live its own life, thanks to IPFS.
+What about transparency? _Privency.org_ already minimizes trust, for example by using content-addressing.
+Data isn't siloed in _Privency.org_ server - it's free to live its own life, thanks to IPFS.
 That also helps commnity to form around their data, that is transparently accessible to them.

 How to punish harassment?
 ==> like with existing social network: filtering out bad data, report and suspend/ban users, use natural language processing as much as possible to detect bad behavior.
 Because users are verified and can only have one account per discussion group, getting banned is bigger of a deal than with existing social medias.
 I presume it is enough to drastically diminish the amount of bad actors.
 No doxxing of government ID is enabled: private information never leaves the user's personal devices.

-Besides its intrinsic use-case, Privency.org will serve as a pilot customer for Privency.tech.
+Besides its intrinsic use-case, _Privency.org_ will serve as a pilot customer for _Privency.tech_.

 ### Business model

-Besides its intrinsic use-case, Privency.org represents a marketing product that, if successful, will popularize and showcase Privacy.tech capabilities, boosting Privency.tech revenue.
+Besides its intrinsic use-case, _Privency.org_ represents a marketing product that, if successful, will popularize and showcase Privacy.tech capabilities, boosting _Privency.tech_ revenue.

-Other than that, there are two possible routes to fund Privency.org.
+Other than that, there are two possible routes to fund _Privency.org_.

 #### Advertisement

-Like most social networks, Privency.org can rely on advertisements.
+Like most social networks, _Privency.org_ can rely on advertisements.
 Responsible and ethical advertisements are a good way to fund expensive, yet useful public goods.
 Like Netflix does, I would love to provide an option to turn off advertisement, in exchange for payment.
-The challenge here, is that payment would require Privency.org to KYC our users by law. zkKYC doesn't exist in the eye of the law - there is no alternative.
+The challenge here, is that payment would require _Privency.org_ to KYC our users by law. zkKYC doesn't exist in the eye of the law - there is no alternative.
 We could use cryptocurrencies, but regulation on crypto payment is even stricter than for fiat payment.
 That is why there will be no option to turn off advertisements at launch.

 Because we have 0% bots, 100% real humans, and 100% verified attributes about these human, we can offer a unique solution to advertisers.

 On Twitter, ads target 90% bots, and a complicated algorithm is used to suggest products that have little to do with the real human behind the users.

-For example, if you're an advertiser that have identified that your typical potential customers are Korean profesors under the age of 40, Privency.org can certify you that there are 500 000 distinct verified Korean profesors in the Korean profesors, and 30M people under the age of 40 in the different discussion groups of the platform, then help you target them with your advertisement.
+For example, if you're an advertiser that have identified that your typical potential customers are Korean profesors under the age of 40, _Privency.org_ can certify you that there are 500 000 distinct verified Korean profesors in the Korean profesors, and 30M people under the age of 40 in the different discussion groups of the platform, then help you target them with your advertisement.

-To make money, Privency.org will be incentivized to:
+To make money, _Privency.org_ will be incentivized to:
 - keep user's privacy 100% safe, otherwise users won't come
 - verify as many parameters about the users as possible in order to provide the most tailored service to advertisers